by James P. Engel, © 2003

 Methods to reduce damage

-I would recommend against planting some of the non-native species that are recommended as deer proof plants such as barberry , honeysuckle or privet.
-The invasive nature of these plants and their questionable ornamental attributes do not justify tier use in the landscape.
+I would recommend against planting some of the non-native species that are recommended as deer proof plants such as Japanese barberry, Asian honeysuckle or Common privet.
+The invasive nature of these plants and their questionable ornamental attributes do not justify their use in the landscape.

-Trees in general are out of reach of deer browsing once they have surpassed the 6 ft height and after the bark has matured and roughened.
-Some protection such as a wire cage may be necessary for smaller trees until the tree is sufficiently large enough to resist browsing and bark feeding.
+Trees in general are out of reach of deer browsing once they have surpassed the 6 ft height and after the bark has matured and roughened sufficienty to resist antler rubbing.
+Some protection such as a wire cage or trunck guard may be necessary for smaller trees until the tree is sufficiently large enough to resist browsing and bark feeding.

 Trees and shrubs can be planted together in mixed plantings.
-This creates natural looking plantings that are easier to protect as a group than large numbers of individual plants in the landscape.
+This creates natural looking plantings that are easier to protect as a group with fencing than large numbers of individual plants in the landscape.

 There are many other deer deterrents that can be used such as repellants, alarms and coverings.
 These products are outside the scope of this article.